rust-lang/rust/doc/adding_lints.md

 `cargo test` (as opposed to `cargo uitest`) will also ensure that our lint implementation is not violating any Clippy lints itself.

-If you are still following the example, you'll see that the `FooFunctionsPass` violates a Clippy lint.
+If you are still following the example, you will see that `FooFunctionsPass` violates a Clippy lint.
 So we are going to rename that struct to just `Pass`:

 ```rust